 PIXILAB Blocks® is software for producing and managing rich experiences for visitor centers, museums, exhibitions and corporate presentations.
 It features a unique mix of content and display management, control system capabilities, interactive presentation and mobile guide functions.

-Blocks runs on Macintosh, Windows and Linux computers, connecting to virtually any number of displays, players and other subsystems.
-You produce, configure and manage everything over the local network using your laptop computer.
+Blocks runs on MacOS, Windows and Linux computers, connecting to virtually any number of displays, players and other subsystems.
+You produce, configure and manage everything over the local network using your web browser.

 This web page contains detailed technical documentation of many aspects and applications of Blocks.
 Before continuing below, you should be familiar with the basic concepts of Blocks as described in the Blocks Manual.

-In order to use Blocks on your own computer, you must have a valid license key connected to that computer.
-Blocks will not start unless this hardware key is found.
+In order to use Blocks on your own computer, you must have a valid Blocks license to that computer.
+Blocks will not start unless this hardware or cloud-based license is found.

 Control System Functions and Tasks

-Blocks also comes with a plug-in architecture for controlling most devices equipped with a network, serial data or IR remote control port.
-Learn how to install and use drivers on your Blocks system here.
+Blocks comes with a plug-in architecture for controlling most devices equipped with a network, serial data or IR remote control port.